Anant/Cassandra.Vision/cassandra-analyzer/README.md

 A formatted spreadsheet can make it easy to run a data model review on your cluster.
 Follow the steps below to begin.

 If you ran [`offline-log-collector`](./offline-log-collector/README.md) already, you can [click here to start transforming your tablestats/cfstats into a formatted spreadsheet using TableAnalyzer](./TableAnalyzer/README.md#generate-spreadsheet).
 Note that at this point, we have already ran the `cfstats.receive.py` script for you.
 Now all you will have to do is transform it into a CSV and then convert that into a spreadsheet, following instructions in the link above.

-Alternatively, you can also just run TableAnalyzer's `cfstats.receive.py` script yourself which will accomplish the same thing.
-[Click here if you want to go down that route instead](./TableAnalyzer/README.md).